Trisha1212/Performance-Testing/README.md

 ## Identify size of data estimated in production database ?
  - The system must support 400 concurrent users – Why ?(This help us to understand what is the exact business requirement)

-## Server placed at different Region
+## Identify Server placed at different region

 ## Environment :[Work with Team]
  - Have a replica of production environment